mauvaisetroupe/deep-learning-specialization-coursera/c4-convolutional-neural-netowrks/week2/README.md

 > <img src="./images/w02-05-Networks_in_Networks_and_1x1_Convolutions/img_2023-04-04_21-37-21.png">

 Example of where one-by-one convolution is useful.
-If you want to shrink the height and width, you can use a pooling layer.
-But to shrink the number of channel, you can use 32 filters (from 192 to 32 channels inthe below example)
+- If you want to shrink the height and width, you can use a pooling layer.
+- But to shrink the number of channel, you can use 32 filters (from 192 to 32 channels)

 > <img src="./images/w02-05-Networks_in_Networks_and_1x1_Convolutions/img_2023-04-04_21-37-22.png">